LayMui/serenityBDD-aws-device-farm-template/README.md

 1. Change the appium.app in the serenity properties accordingly
 2. Since appium is started separately in aws device farm, when you run it locally
 you will need to start appium first before running the test
- as the startAppium and stopAppium is commented out programmatically

 3. Add a @app to the specific test scenarios you want to test
 ## AWS Device Farm (this is using java command which is replaced by using maven, see serenity.yml)
 https://docs.aws.amazon.com/devicefarm/latest/developerguide/test-types-appium.html#test-types-appium-prepare